cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

    :param currentTime: current simulation time
    :param mipsShare: list with MIPS share of each Pe available to the scheduler
-   :return: the predicted completion time of the earliest finishing cloudlet (that is a future simulation time), or \ :java:ref:`Double.MAX_VALUE`\  if there is no next Cloudlet to execute
+   :return: the predicted completion time of the earliest finishing cloudlet (which is a relative delay from the current simulation time), or \ :java:ref:`Double.MAX_VALUE`\  if there is no next Cloudlet to execute